oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

         - Create an API in android which can take a screenshot in the test case and the image should be accessible for comparison.

-- [Nishant Mittal's proposal](pdfs/GSoC2020NishantMittal.pdf): Solve all typescript and webpack issues in the codebase.
+- [Nishant Mittal's proposal](pdfs/GSoC2020NishantMittal.pdf) and [final blog post](https://www.nishantwrp.com/posts/google-summer-of-code-2020-with-oppia/): Solve all typescript and webpack issues in the codebase.
 Mentor: Vojtěch Jelínek.

     - **Milestone 1**:
        - All third-party libraries have type definitions.